Vacuum Assisted Delivery and Birth Injuries

 When vacuum-assisted deliveries go wrong, they tend to result in certain types of birth injuries which can range from minor to very severe.
 External head trauma from vacuum extraction errors can often lead to serious infant brain damage.

-• Subgaleal Hematoma: subgaleal hematoma is a rare and potentially life-threatening type of head injury that can result from a vacuum extraction error.
+• Subgaleal Hematoma: A subgaleal hematoma is a rare and potentially life-threatening type of head injury that can result from a vacuum extraction error.
 Subgaleal hematomas occur when emissary veins surrounding the skull and brain are ruptured by external head trauma.
 The rupture of these veins causes blood to pool up in the area between the skull and the scalp causing swelling and internal pressure.
-As the blood continues to pool around the head the pressure and interruption of blood flow can injury the baby's brain.
+As the blood continues to pool around the head the pressure and interruption of blood flow can injury the baby’s brain.
 When babies are born with subgaleal hematomas it is frequently related to vacuum extraction.

 • Cephalohematoma: A cephalohematoma is less serious type of pooling of blood around the head.
 Cephalohematomas occur in a different area of the head than subgaleal hematomas and are much less serious because the blood accumulation is more contained and less likely to spread and cause further brain injury.